PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 Note: the combination research flag is ignored when calling DPYD.

+{: .info}
+> Effectively phased data is unphased data that is homozygous at all positions or is heterozygous at a single a
+> position.
+Since we can effectively predict the alleles on each chromosome in this situation, we can treat the data as
+> we would phased data.

 #### Phased or effectively phased data

-Effectively phased data is unphased data that is homozygous at all positions or is heterozygous at a single a position.
-In this case, we can effectively predict the alleles on each chromosome.

-If phased or effectively phased data is provided in the VCF file, or if the data are homozygous at all positions, the `Named Allele Matcher` produces an output that lists all detected variants per allele.
-For example:
-`[c.498G>A + c.2582A>G]/[c.2846A>T + c.2933A>G]` .
-If no variants are found on an allele, the `Named Allele Matcher`
-returns `Reference` for that allele.
+If phased or effectively phased data is provided in the VCF file, the `Named Allele Matcher` produces an output that lists all detected variants per allele.
+For example: `[c.498G>A + c.2582A>G]/[c.2846A>T + c.2933A>G]` .
+If no variants are found on an allele, the `Named Allele Matcher` returns `Reference` for that allele.

 #### Unphased data

-If unphased data is provided in the VCF file, and the data are not homozygous at all positions, the `Named Allele Matcher` will not attempt to call a diplotype.
+If unphased data (that cannot be considered effectively phased) is provided in the VCF file, and the data are not homozygous at all positions, the `Named Allele Matcher` will not attempt to call a diplotype.
 Instead, it produces a list of all detected DPYD variants in the sample.
 It will, however, check if variants can be called on both strands.
 If so, it will call the variant twice.
 For example: `c.1627A>G (*5)`, `c.1905+1G>A (*2A)`, `c.1905+1G>A (*2A)`.
-If the sample doesn’t contain variants at the
+If the
-positions from the allele definition file, and/or if those positions are omitted from the vcf file, the `Named Allele Matcher` returns `Reference`.
+sample doesn’t contain variants at the positions from the allele definition file, and/or if those positions are omitted from the vcf file, the `Named Allele Matcher` returns `Reference`.

 ### Calling DPYD allele functionality and phenotype